The Slow Life Project

 Hi, I’m Lana

-I’m a registered psychologist who’s helped hundreds of people reduce their stress and overwhelm, improve their confidence, and do what brings them joy.
+I’ve helped thousands of people reduce their stress and overwhelm, improve their confidence, and do what brings them joy.

 I’m a natural action maker – great at taking the knowledge and experience I have and creating easy, actionable tools for you to use in your own life.